auxbot-discord-bot/docs/docs/plugins/readme.md

 :::
 ::::

-#### !a disboard channel
+#### !a bump channel

-> Returns the channel for the disboard plugin channel.
+> Returns the channel for the bump plugin channel.

 :::: code-group
 ::: code-group-item Usage

 ```
-!a disboard channel
+!a bump channel
 ```

 :::